East End of Loaf Mountain Castle Crown Wilderness

 encounter a rock band.
 I needed to get down fast!

-I was on top of the ridge?
+when I was on top of the ridge.

-Throughout the ordeal the frequency of thunder increased and now it was
+Throughout the ordeal the frequency of thunder increased, and now it was

 continuous.
 As one roll ended another one began.
 When I was far down

-the slope, knee deep in vegetation, I paused to watch the lightning and
+the slope, knee-deep in vegetation, I paused to watch the lightning and

 elbows had stopped tingling but I waited a long time before I dared to

-metal shaft of my trekking pole!
+touch the metal shaft of my trekking pole!

-I mostly followed the ridge until I reached a cairn indicated by the
+the far right, I mostly followed the ridge until I reached a cairn indicated by the

 arrow.
-"D" indicates
+"D" indicates the approximate place

 where I hastily left the ridge on my descent.

-This shot taken a few minutes into my trip.
+This shot taken a few minutes into my trip

-On my way to the second crest.
+On my way to the second high point

 At the col, a log makes a comfortable chair as I break for a snack.
 From

-angle right so I can get around the cliff bands above me.
+here, I'll angle right so I can get around the cliff bands above me.

-On the open slope I came across Jone's Columbine wildflowers.
+On the open slope I came across Jone's Columbine wildflowers

 On the ridge I'm kept busy with scrambling sections like this crack ...